Updated for the 2021 season on 12th April 2021.

 However, Race Direction has discretionary powers to decide re each incident as it occurs, considering the conditions and numerous other factors unique to each race before deciding if they issue a penalty and what that should be.

-For the most part it is predictable:
+For the most part it is straightforward:

 - overtaking under a yellow flag will result in the loss of that place